HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 ![Social Explorer map of under age 5](media/2.png) _Map showing population under age 5 for census tracts in NYC._

+#### Reason #2: Performing analysis

-2. The second reason this cartographer needed to download the data, is because they wanted to make a point about places where there were large pockets of mobility-impaired citizens over a ten-minute walking distance from a train station.
+The second reason this cartographer needed to download the data, is because they wanted to make a point about places where there were large pockets of mobility-impaired citizens over a ten-minute walking distance from a train station.
 This required using both datasets together with desktop GIS analysis functions to yield mappable results.

+#### Reason #3: Custom styling the map

-3. Finally, this cartographer did some custom styling, which allowed them to communicate their argument, or story more effectively.
+Finally, this cartographer did some custom styling, which allowed them to communicate their argument, or story more effectively.

 You can learn how to do each of these steps by following [the tutorial for creating this map](https://pointsunknown.nyc/qgis/2021/04/16/04A_Spatial_Analysis.html) from PointsUnknown.